johannfaouzi/pyts/doc/contribute.rst

 8. Create a pull request from your work.
-The base fork is the fork you would like to merge changes into, that is ``johannfaouzi/pyts`` on the ``master`` branch.
+The base fork is the fork you would like to merge changes into, that is ``johannfaouzi/pyts`` on the ``main`` branch.
 The head fork is the repository where you made your changes, that is ``yourusername/pyts`` on the ``my-feature`` branch.
    Add a title and a description of your pull request, then click on **Create Pull Request**.